 I find it interesting to note that the twins are mentioned as "scouting" and even helped in one of the wars that the rohan people fought (can't really remember which one) - they are much much more actively and physically involved in the politics of middle earth than any other elves that I can think about in the 3rd age.
 In fact I feel that the twins act more like the dunedain than elves - it is intersting to note that their names speak of the Numenorian heritage (Star Knight and Man of the west).
 Maybe being elven/human they felt a kin with the dunedain, high men who have both the same mix of the blood as they.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter eight five three zero as a four place number.
+In the field marked validation number, enter six two four six as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved

 Stories & Other Content © The Respective Authors - All Rights Reserved

 Software & Design © 2003 - 2014 Michael G Kellner All Rights Reserved